Cat Pausé

-Caitlin Clare "Cat" Pausé (/pɔːˈzeɪ/ paw-ZEI) (1979 or 1980 – 25 March 2022) was an American academic specialising in fat studies and a fat activist.
+Caitlin Clare "Cat" Pausé (/pɔːˈzeɪ/ paw-ZEI) (May 29, 1979 – March 25, 2022) was an American academic specialising in fat studies and a fat activist.
 From 2008 until her death in 2022 she was a senior lecturer at Massey University in New Zealand.

 Education

-Pausé completed a Bachelor of Arts in Sociology at Southwest Texas State University in 1999.
+Caitlin Clare Pausé was born in Midland, Texas on 29 May 1979.
+She completed a Bachelor of Arts in Sociology at Southwest Texas State University in 1999.
 She attained her Master of Arts at Texas Tech University in 2002, and completed her Doctorate of Philosophy in Human Development at Texas Tech University in 2007.
 Pausé's doctoral work was done under Gwendolyn T. Sorell and included work on the Adult Identity Development Project.
-Her dissertation explored weight identity in morbidly obese women.
+Her dissertation explored weight identity in women who were categorized by health systems as "morbidly obese."

 Scholarship

-Pausé's scholarship focused on the impact of fat stigma on the health and well-being of fat people.
-She published on coming out as fat, the barriers to health for fat people, and the role of social media in fat activism and scholarship.
-She was also interested in fat pedagogies and fat ethics.
+Pausé's scholarship focused on the impact of "fat stigma" on the health and well-being of fat people.
+She published on "coming out as fat", the barriers to health for fat people, and the role of social media in fat activism and scholarship.
+She was also interested in "fat pedagogies" and fat ethics.

 Pausé was the lead editor of Queering Fat Embodiment (2014).
 This volume brought together scholarship from various disciplines in order to examine experiences of fat people and intersectionality.

 Pausé hosted two international Fat Studies conferences.
-The first, Fat Studies: Reflective Intersections, took place in Palmerston North in 2012.
-It included presenters from around New Zealand and Australia and covered topics such as fat pride, obesity panic, and teaching children about fatness and fitness.
+The first, took place in 2012 and covered topics such as "fat pride", "obesity panic", and teaching children about fatness and fitness.
 Pausé guest-edited a special issue of the Fat Studies journal on Reflective Intersections.

-The second conference, Fat Studies: Identity, Agency, Embodiment, took place in Palmerston North in 2016.
-It included presentations from academics and activists from Canada, the United States, Great Britain, Chile, Finland, Australia, and New Zealand.
-Topics covered included fat embodiment and public health, the intersections between race and fatness, and how food corporations marketed themselves as addressing childhood obesity.
+The second conference took place in 2016. and topics covered included "fat embodiment" and public health, the intersections between race and fatness, and how food corporations marketed themselves as addressing childhood obesity.

 Public work and activism

-Pausé was recognized as a public intellectual in the area of fat studies within New Zealand and abroad.
+Pausé was recognised as a public intellectual in the area of fat studies within New Zealand and abroad.
 Her work was featured in The Huffington Post, Jezebel, and the New Zealand programme 20/20, among others.
 She was regularly invited to comment on stories related to fatness by national and international media outlets, including ones in Italy, the United Kingdom, and the United States.
 Across New Zealand, she spoke to Rotary clubs, district health boards, secondary schools, and other groups.
 She also spoke to Permian Basin Mensa in the United States.
 She was the keynote speaker at the Women's Health Action Trust Suffrage Breakfast in 2012 in Auckland.